CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/tasks/iexecutiontask.md

 ---
 title: "IExecutionTask"
 linkTitle: "IExecutionTask"
-description: "Used to represent the asynchronous execution of a flow."
+description: "Any data type representing an asynchronous execution of a flow."
 ---

 # {{% param title %}}